AnshumanPachauri/drowsiness_de_sys/README.md

 Check for key press and exit: The code waits for a key press and checks if it is the 'q' key.
 If 'q' is pressed, the loop is exited.

-Clean up resources: Finally, the windows are closed and the video capture is released using cv2.destroyAllWindows() and cap.release()....
+Clean up resources: Finally, the windows are closed and the video capture is released using cv2.destroyAllWindows() and cap.release().